 Badass Skills to Learn #13: Welding

-It might not seem difficult, but welding is truly an art form.
+It might not seem difficult, but welding is truly an art form and one of many cool skills in the trades.
 Having the ability to pick up a welder, drop your mask, and stick two pieces of metal together with electricity is definitely badass.
 You’ll be able to build custom projects, repair vehicle frames and bodies, or create works of art.

 Whether you learn to weld on a basic arc welder or you’re more interested in mig and tig welding, there are affordable welders available for learning this new skill.
 Just be sure not to cheap out on safety gear, as the flash from an arc can permanently damage your eyesight, and that’s not badass at all.